-In the recent years, out of autoclave (OOA), under vacuum pressure only (VBO) cure processing of composites has been one of the most significant fields in the composite sector.
+In recent years, out of autoclave (OOA), under vacuum pressure only (VBO) cure processing of composites has been one of the most significant fields in the composite sector.
 For more than 20 years, Toray Advanced Composites, USA (TCAC) has invested a considerable amount of time to develop and enhance this technology.

-The company has launched several exceptional OOA products that are operating in the Aerospace, General Aviation and Space arenas with remarkable results.
+The company has launched several exceptional OOA products that are operating in the Aerospace, General Aviation, and Space arenas with remarkable results.
 With the growing demand for higher performance OOA systems together with the expectation to match or even surpass most properties of autoclave cured systems, an increasing number of technical innovations have been developed by TCAC.

 This article is presented to strengthen the technology yielding open-hole properties, higher compression following impact retention (CAI), much higher inter-laminar fracture toughness (GIC, GIIC), and in-plane shear with better moisture resistance and service temperature capabilities than the existing advanced OOA systems.
 The latest TC380 epoxy prepreg system also provides considerably lower void content after cure with improved room temperature working life.